shirokovnv/laravel-query-api-backend/readme.md

 Unified API for running queries with eloquent models from any http client.

-For query data format and usage in frontend see this package: https://github.com/shirokovnv/laravel-query-api-frontend
+For query data format and usage in frontend see (this package)[https://github.com/shirokovnv/laravel-query-api-frontend]

+> The package is in beta testing right now.

 ## Installation